-Coach Changes Corporate Name To Tapestry, Brand Name Is Unchanged
+Coach Changes Corporate Name To Tapestry; Brand Name Is Unchanged

 Coach rebrands itself Tapestry as brand portfolio grows https://t.co/lJRdZaTttu— CNBC (@CNBC) October 11, 2017

-Consumer outrage quickly followed the announcement but it died down a bit after shoppers realized they could still buy Coach bags — only the corporate name was changing.
+Consumer outrage quickly followed the announcement, but it died down a bit after shoppers realized they could still buy Coach bags — only the corporate name was changing.

-Three years ago Coach announced its intention to grow beyond the Coach brand, acquiring Stuart Weitzman, an upscale shoe brand, in 2015 and Kate Spade & Company, a maker of handbags, apparel, shoes and accessories, over the summer.
+Three years ago, Coach announced its intention to grow beyond the Coach brand, acquiring Stuart Weitzman, an upscale shoe brand, in 2015 and Kate Spade & Co., a maker of handbags, apparel, shoes and accessories, over the summer.

-Coach has been Coach since 1941 when it began as a family-run workshop in Manhattan that handmade wallets and billfolds.
+Coach has been Coach since 1941, when it began as a family-run workshop in Manhattan with handmade wallets and billfolds.
 The company announced three years ago that it would reinvent itself — evolving from a "monobrand specialty retailer to a true house of emotional, desirable brands."

 The Wall Street Journal reports: